Jpdl925/ReactUpdateReal/README.md

 // Last updated 5/23/24

-// Peer Review by:
+// Peer Review by: Neo See

-// Comments:
+// Comments: Code works.
+I like the validation for the cheese topping and the use on the ternary operator